 A creature’s external programming includes all parts of itself that it cannot modify such as:

-Because programmed creatures only follow instructions, we will refer to them as automatons.
+Because programmed creatures can't learn and only follow instructions, we can think of them as automatons.

 Creatures that rely on an external programmer will struggle in environments where conditions change unpredictably and frequently.
-In chaotic environments, creatures need the flexibility to quickly change their behavior in response to current conditions.
+In chaotic environments, creatures need the flexibility to modify their behavior in response to current conditions.

 A simple behavior training mechanism has these components.